Love Island recruits first ever contestant from Tinder

 Love Island recruits first ever contestant from Tinder as Casa Amor bombshells announced

-Six new people are set to be thrown into the mix during tonight’s episode
+A number of new contestants are set to be thrown into the mix

 Love Island has unveiled its new roster of Casa Amor contestants, which includes the first ever cast-member to be chosen using Tinder.

-The popular ITV2 reality series is introducing six new players into the mix for tonight’s (25 July) episode.
+The popular ITV2 reality series is introducing a roster of new players into the mix.

 One of these, car salesman Harry Young, applied to be part of the show using Tinder, the popular dating app.